 All academic and administrative units, research centers and institutes, and outreach units are united under the university brand and benefit from clear and consistent association with each other and the institution as a whole.
 To strengthen these connections and advance the Iowa brand, all organizational units are required to use an official lockup as an identifier.

 To establish consistency and reinforce our connection with one another among our key audiences, all organizational units are required to use an official lockup as their identifier.

-- Use the lockup generator to create lockup files.
-Don’t attempt to create lockups outside the system or embellish a lockup in any way.
+- Don’t attempt to create lockups outside the system or embellish a lockup in any way.

 - For flexibility, units may choose to include their full unit name or drop the prefix when a more concise form of identification is useful.
 For example "Department of Mechanical Engineering" can be shortened to "Mechanical Engineering."
 Use the full unit name when it is important for your audience to know the office behind the communication, or to clarify a point of contact.
 Use the informal version when your audience is already familiar with you.

 - Not allowed: acronyms, all caps, ampersands, special characters, and taglines (per the editorial style guide).

 - Lockups will be provided as SVG vector files in black, gold, reversed, and two-color options.
 SVG files can be opened in Adobe Illustrator and converted to the file formats of your choice.
 Tools such as cloud convert are also available.